On the relationship between the theory of cointegration and the theory of phase synchronization: Conclusion and outlook

 \section{Conclusion and outlook}

 We have pointed out the connection between the theory of cointegration and the theory of phase synchronization.
-In particular a cointegrated dynamical system can be used as a stochastic model for a multivariate phase process which describes the behavior of the phases in detail.
+In particular, a cointegrated dynamical system can be used as a stochastic model for a multivariate phase process which describes the behavior of the phases in detail.
 Contrary to other concepts like the spectral coherence which only describe the properties of the phase processes, we now have a specific model in the time domain for the dynamics of the phase processes.
-The model leads for example to the identification of the equilibrium relations (phase synchronization relations) from data including phase shifts, to the identification of the coupling structure (by using tests for unidirectional and bidirectional coupling), to the identification of phase synchronization spaces in networks, and to tests for phase synchronization itself.
-We have demonstrated this for a coupled R\"{o}ssler-Lorenz system with noise.
+The model leads to the characterization and identification of the equilibrium relations related to phase synchronization: For example, the unknown coupling structure can be revealed by using tests for unidirectional and bidirectional coupling.
+We have demonstrated this in applications for a coupled R\"{o}ssler-Lorenz system with noise and electrochemical oscillators.

-In particular in neuroscience where phase synchronization is regarded as essential for functional coupling of different brain areas the new methods coming from cointegration may enhance the present methods like spectral analysis, correlation and coherence analysis, triplet analysis, joint phase histograms etc. This however needs to be investigated and confirmed.
+In neuroscience where phase synchronization is regarded as essential for functional coupling of different brain areas the new methods coming from cointegration may enhance the present methods like spectral analysis, correlation and coherence analysis, triplet analysis, joint phase histograms etc. This however needs to be investigated and confirmed.

-From a physical view the potential of cointegration for phase synchronization can perhaps best be understood from a comparison with the Kuramoto model for phase synchronization.
-As pointed out in this paper cointegration can be understood as a stochastic Kuramoto-type model which can be fitted to the data.
+From a physical view the potential of cointegration for phase synchronization can perhaps best be understood from a comparison with the Kuramoto model.
+As pointed out in this paper, cointegration can be understood as an approximation to a stochastic Kuramoto-type model which can be fitted to the data (apart from the different treatment of phase shifts - see below).
 The cointegrated system describes both: 1) how the system is constantly pulled towards the equilibrium determined by the phase synchronization relations; and 2) how the system is constantly disturbed by little shocks and kicked out out of the equilibrium.
-It seems to be interesting to reinvestigate the properties of the classical Kuramoto model in this new framework.

-Another important point is that the cointegrated phase model covers both: the case where the phases are synchronized and the case where the phases are not synchronized.
-As a consequence the diagnoses on this can be made from a statistical fit of the model to the data.
-In networks cointegration allows for different types of phase coupling which can also be diagnosed from data.
+Another important aspect is that the cointegration model covers both: the case where the phases are synchronized and the case where they are not synchronized.
+As a consequence, the diagnosis on synchronization can be made from a statistical fit of the model to the data.